 The Smoĺnik licence is located 60km west of Košice.
 The area is one of historic mining for antimony from the 16th Century to 1962, using adits as the principal means of underground access.
 With the successful development of flotation technique, gold began to be recovered as a by-product after World War I.

-The Šturec deposit is located in central Slovakia close to the town of Kremnica and 17km west of central Slovakia's largest city, Banská Bystrica.
+The Šturec Project is located in central Slovakia close to the town of Kremnica and 17km west of central Slovakia's largest city, Banská Bystrica.
 The project area is easily accessed from the international airports at Vienna and Bratislava by driving northeast along the newly constructed highway between Bratislava and Banská Bystrica.
-The Šturec deposit comprises three licences: the Kremnica Mining Licence with an area of 11.8km2 , the Lutila Exploration Licence with an area of 63.2km and the Vyhne Exploration Licence of 36.9km2 .
+The Šturec Project comprises two licence areas: the Kremnica Mining Licence, with an area of 11.8km2, and the Lutila Exploration Licence with an area of 63.2km2.

 Market Information*information up to 15 mins delayed